sageserpent-open/americium/gh-pages/index.md

 ## Philosophy

 Americium believes that **property-based testing should be accessible**.
-You shouldn't need a PhD in functional programming to write effective property tests, and you definitely shouldn't need to write custom shrinkers for every type you test.

 That's why Americium:
 - Provides a straightforward, composable API
 - Handles shrinkage automatically
-- Works with your existing test framework
+- Works with your *existing test framework*
 - Gives you helpful reproduction recipes when tests fail

 ---